VinithShetty/ADHD_MajorProject/README.md

-# 🎉 ADHD Detection System - Complete Setup Summary
+# ADHD Detection System - Complete Setup Summary

-## ✅ Successfully Created!

-Your professional, medical-grade ADHD detection system is now fully operational!

----

 ## 📊 What You Have